-The CAPHD Board of Directors is pleased announce two CAPHD award recipients for 2022.
-Lisette Dufour has been award the CAPHD Merit Award to recognize her efforts in improving the oral health of all Canadians.
-Dr. Christophe Bedos has been awarded the CAPHD Honorary Award to recognize his substantial contribution to public health dentistry in Canada.
+The CAPHD Board of Directors is pleased announce one CAPHD award recipient for 2023.
+Ms. Leslie Topola has been awarded the CAPHD Life Member Award to recognize her significant contribution to dental public health in Canada.

 Leslie recently retired from her Clinical Integration Manager position with the Saskatchewan Health Authority.
 She is currently a surveyor for Accreditation Canada and will pursue this in retirement.